evkx/evkx.github.io/content/technology/cargoandtowing/roofcargo/_index.md

 However, roof boxes also add more weight and height to the vehicle, increasing energy consumption and reducing stability.

-However, roof boxes also add more weight and height to the vehicle, which can increase the energy consumption and reduce the stability.
+However, roof boxes also add more weight and height to the vehicle, increasing energy consumption and reducing stability.

 Roof racks, on the other hand, are lighter and lower than roof boxes, but they expose the items to the airflow, creating more drag and noise.
 The shape and size of the items on the roof rack also affect the aerodynamics and range of the vehicle.